phamcongthuy/challenge/_connect/youth-policy-institute.md

   local residents and artists to design and paint murals.
 A summer youth program will work with local businesses to revitalize storefronts, while motivating the next generation of leaders.
-These works—designed and painted by localsâ€”will connect the community in a collective process and reclaim streets as a collaborative public space.
+These works—designed and painted by locals—will connect the community in a collective process and reclaim streets as a collaborative public space.
 project_areas:
   - Central LA